raine/ramda-cli/README.md

 The function is applied to the JSON data piped in through standard input, and the result is printed as JSON.

 All Ramda's functions are available.
-See http://ramdajs.com/docs/ for the full list.
+See http://ramdajs.com/docs/ for a full list.

 ## examples